ChenCheng-976/Semantic-Inpainting/README.md

 # Semantic Inpainting for Distributed Cross-Modal Integrated Sensing and Communication (ISAC)

-**Semantic Inpainting with Multi-Modal Sensory Data (e.g., Image + CSI)**
+**Semantic Inpainting with Multi-Modal Sensory Data**
-This repository contains code and models for performing visual inpainting of occluded regions using deep learning, with a focus on leveraging auxiliary sensor modalities such as Wi-Fi CSI (Channel State Information).
+This repo provides code and pretrained models for a semantic-space inpainting framework that unifies sensing and communication across modalities such as RGB images and Wi-Fi CSI.

 ---

 ## Semantic Inpainting Framework
-We proposed a semantic inpainting framework where missing sensing modalities are inpainted via self-supervised semantic-space aggregation, providing the receiver with comprehensive target information.
+We considered a semantic inpainting framework where missing sensing modalities are inpainted via self-supervised semantic-space aggregation, providing the receiver with comprehensive target information.
 <img src="Images/semantic_inpainting.png" alt="semantic_inpainting_framework" width="700"/>